 Love and best wishes to you all!

-Last week we were busy conducting PIPS testing with the children.
-It is a tool for teachers and schools to see what skills, knowledge the children arrive at school with and what they gain throughout the year in terms of Phonological Awareness, Reading and Maths.
-We conduct PIPS testing in Terms 1 and 4.
-This time also provides the teacher with a ‘one to one opportunity’ to build an individual profile for each child.
-The children thoroughly enjoyed the ‘games’ we played together.
+This week the Pre Primary teachers have been busy conducting PIPS testing with the children individually.
+It is a tool for teachers and schools to test what the children arrive at school with and what they gain throughout the year in terms of Phonological Awareness, Reading and Maths.
+We conduct PIPS testing in Terms 1 and 4, it provides the teacher with a ‘one to one opportunity’ to build an individual profile for each child.

 Thank you to all the parents who attended our Parent Information Evening in Week One.
-Mrs Gomes and I are really looking forward to getting to know you in the coming weeks.
+Mrs Airey and I are really looking forward to getting to know you in the coming weeks.